-Given the reference voltage v{ref} , it is up to the multilevel modulator to synthesize it and create the appropriate gate signals for each inverter cell.
-In this HEV application, the tasks for the modulator are far more complicated than space vector algebra alone.
-To achieve flexible power management of ultracapacitors without using dc/dc converter, several unique control methods are integrated as a seamless modulation control block as highlighted in Fig. 3.
-These methods include:
+Given the reference voltage $v{\rm ref}$ , it is up to the multilevel modulator to synthesize it and create the appropriate gate signals for each inverter cell.
+In this vehicle application, the tasks for the modulator are far more complicated than space vector algebra alone.
+To achieve flexible power management of ultracapacitors without using dc-dc converter, several unique control methods are integrated as a seamless modulation control block as highlighted in Fig. 3.
+These methods include the following: 1) hybrid modulation; 2) ultracapacitor voltage regulation; 3) noninteger dc voltage ratio modulation; and 4) regenerative braking/acceleration energy flow management and ultracapacitor sizing considerations.

-Figure 3.
-The hybrid multilevel inverter fed DTC-SVM motor drive with the proposed modulation control set
+Fig. 3.
+Hybrid multilevel inverter-fed DTC-SVM motor drive with the proposed modulation control set.

-1) Hybrid modulation (to be described in Section III):

-This method instantly tracks the v{ref} produced by DTC-SVM and switches the bulk inverter at the fundamental frequency; while the conditioning inverter switches at the PWM frequency to produce multilevel voltage output.
-This modulation lays the foundation for the rest of control methods.
-First, this modulation decouples the controls of the two inverters; therefore the power flow into ultracapacitors can be handily controlled.
-Second, it reduces the modulation complexity with dynamically changing dc-link voltage ratio between the two inverters.

-2) Ultracapacitor voltage regulation (to be described in Section IV):

-The conditioning inverter has no stable dc source.
+- 1) Hybrid Modulation (to be Described in Section III): This method instantly tracks the $v{\rm ref}$ that is produced by DTC-SVM and switches the bulk inverter at the fundamental frequency, while the conditioning inverter switches at the PWM frequency to produce multilevel voltage output.
+This modulation lays the foundation for the rest of the control methods.
+First, this modulation decouples the controls of the two inverters; therefore, the power flow into ultracapacitors can be handily controlled.
+Second, it reduces the modulation complexity with dynamically changing dc-link voltage ratio between the two inverters. - 2) Ultracapacitor Voltage Regulation (to be Described in Section IV): The conditioning inverter has no stable dc source.
 Therefore, the ultracapacitor voltage needs to be regulated at a certain level.
 This is done by controlling the power flow into the conditioning inverter.
-The specific voltage level depends on the vehicle energy management decisions.

-3) Non-integer dc voltage ratio modulation (to be described in Section V):

-This guarantees that the wide variations of the ultracapacitor voltage v{dcx} and the changing dc-link voltage ratio between bulk and conditioning inverters will not deform the inverter output to the motor as command by DTC-SVM.

-4) Regenerative braking/acceleration optimal energy flow management and ultracapacitor sizing considerations:

-The control set above eliminates the need for dc/dc converter as ultracapacitor interface.
+The specific voltage level depends on the vehicle energy management decisions. - 3) Noninteger DC Voltage Ratio Modulation (to be Described in Section V): This guarantees that the wide variations of the ultracapacitor voltage $v{dcx}$ and the changing dc-link voltage ratio between bulk and conditioning inverters will not deform the inverter output to the motor as commanded by DTC-SVM. - 4) Regenerative Braking/Acceleration Energy Flow Management and Ultracapacitor Sizing Considerations: The aforementioned control set eliminates the need for dc-dc converter as an ultracapacitor interface.
 The energy can be directed in/out of the ultracapacitor with flexibility.
-The optimal and efficient way of managing the regenerative energy has to be investigated as well as the ultracapacitor optimal rating and its effective variation range.
-These issues are to be detailed in Sections VI.
-The four control methods constitute the highlighted block in the Fig 3.
+The efficient way of managing the regenerative energy has to be investigated as well as the ultracapacitor rating and its effective variation range.
+These issues are to be detailed in Section VI.
+The four control methods constitute the highlighted block in Fig. 3.
 They are summarized in Fig. 4 with an overall conceptual block diagram.
-Each part of this modulator control set is discussed in the following sections in detail.
+Each part of this modulator control set is discussed in detail in the following sections.